ngbountos/ngbountos.github.io/_pages/cv.md

 Education
 ---------
-BSc, Computer Science from the [Aristotle University of Thessaloniki](https://www.csd.auth.gr/en/)
+BSc in Computer Science from the [Aristotle University of Thessaloniki](https://www.csd.auth.gr/en/)

-MSc, Data Engineering and Analytics from the [echnical University of Munich](https://www.in.tum.de/en/in/cover-page/)
+MSc in Data Engineering and Analytics from the [echnical University of Munich](https://www.in.tum.de/en/in/cover-page/)

 Work Experience
 ---------